japila-books/ksqldb-internals/docs/pull-queries.md

 # Pull Queries

-**Pull Queries** are non-persistent `SELECT` queries that retrieve the latest result from a materialized view, a table, or a stream as of "now".
+**Pull Queries** are non-persistent `SELECT` queries to retrieve the latest result from a source (a materialized view, a table, or a stream) as of "now".

-Pull Queries are printed out only in the console.
+Pull queries are printed out only in the console.

+Pull queries follow a traditional request/response model.
+They retrieve a finite result from the ksqlDB server and terminate (like in traditional databases).

+Pull queries use an eventually consistent consistency model.

 !!! note
     Learn more in the official documentation of ksqlDB [here](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/select-pull-query/) and [here](https://docs.ksqldb.io/en/latest/concepts/queries/#pull).

 ## Demo

+Create an input stream.

 ```sql
 CREATE STREAM riderLocations (profileId VARCHAR, latitude DOUBLE, longitude DOUBLE)